piotrb9/wallet-analyzer/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+## TODO
+Read the [TODO](https://github.com/piotrb9/wallet-analyzer/blob/master/TODO.md) to see the list.

 ## License

 [MIT](https://choosealicense.com/licenses/mit/)